Safe Sleep : TBSTP Position Statement

 • https://www.breastfeeding.asn.au/blog/simonecasey/boobies-bed

-We will encourage parents to place their babies on their backs to sleep until their baby is strong enough to turn themselves over, this is what the evidence suggests is safest, therefore, as a group, this is what we can safely advocate for.
+We encourage parents to place their babies on their backs to sleep until their baby is strong enough to turn themselves over, this is what the evidence suggests is the lowest risk way to put your baby to sleep.

 Please note, that a baby who really struggles to sleep unless they are on their tummy may be experiencing symptoms of discomfort and this could be a sign that something else is at play and it is worth looking in to.